codr7/eli/README.md

 ## Introduction
 `eli` represents the culmination of more than 15 years of designing and implementing embedded Lisp interpreters in various languages.

-It all began with wishing for a Lispy language to script a personal project, but evolved into one of the deepest rabbit holes I've had the pleasure of falling into.
+It all began with wishing for a nice language to script a personal project, but evolved into one of the deepest rabbit holes I've had the pleasure of falling into.

 ## Implementations